RadPad/tineye-matchengine-proxy/README.md

 # tineye-matchengine-proxy

-A micro-service interface to the [Tineye MatchEngine API](https://services.tineye.com/MatchEngine)
+A micro-service interface to the [TinEye MatchEngine API](https://services.tineye.com/MatchEngine)

 ## Requirements